SamBhan1/SamBhan1/README.md

 - 👋 Hi, I’m @SamBhan1
-- 👀 I’m interested in learning front end, and many more when the time comes.
-I am still really new and want any tips and tricks to start.
+- 👀 I’m interested in learning machine learning, and many more when the time comes.
+I am still really new, and need any tips and tricks to start.
-- 🌱 I’m currently learning front end, but if any recommendations are given I can learn other things as well.
+- 🌱 I’m currently learning machine learning, and I need all the help I can get.
-- 💞️ I’m looking to collaborate on how to get better at coding and gainning the confidence for internships and job interviews.
+- 💞️ I’m looking to collaborate on how to get better at coding and gain the confidence for internships and job interviews.
 - 📫 How to reach me samyohanes@yahoo.com

 <!---